MatthewSimmonsDev/Interactive-Forms/readme.md

 1. Activities with conflicting times cannot be selected.

-2. Name field checks for keyup if input is invalid.
+2. Name field checks for keyup if input is blank.

 3. Conditional check for invalidation on email address.
-Checks for @ and .
+Checks for @ and . as well as if blank.